zjxxxxxxxxx/open-editor/README.md

 A web devtools for fast find source code.

-Whether in `React` or `Vue`, you can achieve exactly the same effect, whether you are a `React` developer, a `Vue` developer, or a `React`, `Vue` dual Developers, this development tool is very suitable for you.
-It can save you a lot of time looking for codes, allowing you to focus more on writing code.
+Whether you are a `React` developer, a `Vue` developer, or a `React` and `Vue` developer, this development tool can help you.
+It can save you a lot of time looking for code, allowing you to focus more on writing code.
+Whether in `React` or `Vue`, it can achieve exactly the same effect.

 ![image](./public/demo.gif)